 We hope to reduce flares in Ulcerative Colitis by blocking the immune cells which are causing the inflammation and tissue damage

-Injury to the intestine in Ulcerative Colitis (UC) is caused by excessive activity of immune cells that produce damaging factors called cytokines.
-These cells are found in connective tissue in the gut called the laminia propria.
-Biologic drugs used to treat UC block the cells (e.g. Vedolizumab) or the cytokines (e.g. Infliximab) produced by the cells.
+Inflammation in the gut of people with Ulcerative Colitis is caused by over activity of immune cells that produce damaging factors called cytokines.
+These cells are found in connective tissue in the lining of the gut known as the lamina propria.

 What do researchers think this could mean for people with IBD?